dceejay/RedMap/README.md

 ### Updates

+- v2.19.1 - Add filter for bounds events only.
 - v2.19.0 - Bump leaflet to latest. v1.7
 - v2.18.1 - Let fillOpacity be 0.
 - v2.18.0 - Add bounds event onzoom or drag.